Wallace-White/wallace-white-site/content/en/services/business-software.md

 Our business software decision services include everything from needs assessments and vendor evaluations to software implementation and training.
 We work closely with you to understand your business needs and goals, and we use our expertise to help you select the best software solutions for your company.

-Our team of experienced professionals has a deep understanding of a wide range of business software, including payroll, accounting, time-tracking, workplace collaboration, email, and web hosting.
+Our team of experienced professionals has a deep understanding of a wide range of business software, including payroll, accounting, time-tracking, Electronic Health Recors (EHR,) workplace collaboration, email, and web hosting.
 We have the knowledge and resources to help you make your tools work for you, not the other way around.

 Contact us today to learn more about how our business software decision services can help your business succeed.